pahihu/t4/README.md

 Changes
 =======

-The simulator is ported to macOS/Linux 64bit architecture.
+* the simulator is ported to macOS/Linux 64bit architecture
+* fixed some process scheduling bugs
-The `-sx' flag enables instruction execution tracing and the `-sm' enables memory reference tracing.
+* `-sx` flag enables instruction execution tracing
+* `-sm` enables memory reference tracing

 **NOTE**: There is the excellent [Transputer Emulator](https://sites.google.com/site/transputeremulator/Home) from Gavin Crate.
 Otherwise here is the code.
 Good luck!